KurtVobain/EXP_boost/README.md

     If you have chosen this option, you can go straight to 4th step.

 2. If you did not choose sign in as a guest, before testing need to create account on [LearnWeb3](https://learnweb3.io/).
 It's the only platform we support for demo.
 Copy the link of your profile (it should look like `https://learnweb3.io/u/<UserNickname>/`).
-In the Wallet Address type your wallet from **Solana Devnet**.
+In the Wallet Address type your wallet from **Devnet**.

     ![alt text](image-3.png)